vcarnero/Learn_command_line_exercises/chapter_5/Readme.md

 What does the .. argument to cd do? '..' is the folder above the current folder - the folder that contains the current folder.

+Can you cd into the temp directory?
+Why don't we go into the temp directory?
+Can you go to the slash temp directory?
+Can you go to the slash temp slash log directory?